DalalAryan/DalalAryan.github.io/_posts/2025-11-10-neural-network-verification.md

 ### 1.3: What do We Expect of Neural Networks in Terms of Verification?

-Turing was concerned that we may programming functions that perform mathematicals that don't match their mathematical definitions.
+Turing was concerned that we may be programming functions that perform mathematical operations that don't match their mathematical definitions.
 His proof showed that his implementation of the factorial was indeed equivalent to the mathematical definition by stiching lemmas.

-**Functional correctness* is a notion of program correctness in the sense that the program is a faithful implementation of some well-defined mathematical function.
+**Functional correctness** is a notion of program correctness in the sense that the program is a faithful implementation of some well-defined mathematical function.
 Functional correctness is important because it tells us that our program behaves exactly as how we expect it to, following from its equivalent mathematical definition.

 But what about deep learning?
 Is functional correctness relevant here?
 Well, since deep learning technologies work to perform tasks that are often not captured mathematicaly, it's safe to say functional correctness is somewhat useless here because we cannot mathematically define tasks that are performed by deep learning.